 Niagara on the Lake’s main shopping street is Queen Street, which is packed with gift shops and boutiques selling a range of shoes, clothes and accessories.

-For local flavour, Kurtz Culinary Creations is a shop owned by local third-generation orchard farmers.
+For local flavor, Kurtz Culinary Creations is a shop owned by local third-generation orchard farmers.

 5- STEP BACK IN TIME AT THE APOTHECARY